yerinsmgmt/markdowns/prompts.md

 yerinssaibs@gmail.com
 ```

-The first two lines are what shows before "see more", so the reliability figure
+The first two lines are what shows before "see more", so the polymath framing
-lands before anyone clicks.
+and the M.D. land before anyone clicks, and the engineering follows.

-**In the same window, find "Top skills"** and replace the current five.
-This is
+**In the same window, find "Top skills"** and set these five:
-the field that fixes your 2 search appearances:

 ```
 Artificial Intelligence (AI)
 Large Language Models (LLM)
 Retrieval-Augmented Generation (RAG)
-Backend Development
+Full-Stack Development
 System Design
 ```

-Note what leaves: Blockchain and Web3 drop out of the top five.
-They stay in
-your full Skills list.
-In 2026 an NFT-forward profile reads as someone who
-chased the last cycle, which is the opposite of the point.

----
+This one field is a search-matching mechanism rather than an identity
+statement, which is why it stays narrow while the About stays broad.
+Blockchain,
+Web3, creative direction and product strategy all remain in your full Skills
+list below and are still searchable.
+They just stop being the first five things
+a recruiter screening for AI work sees.

 ## TASK 7 — Skills (5 minutes)